 The same article also quoted IRGC Spokesperson General Ramezan Sharif as saying that

 “Iran never jokes with anyone about its national interests and won’t show any ignorance either…our behavior will be based on Islamic kindness.
 If investigations show that there hasn’t been any purposeful action, they will be treated differently, but if the information taken through interrogations reveal that their trespassing has been done for intelligence work and irrelevant jobs, officials will definitely take the necessary actions.”

 Another article quoted Fadavi as going even further than Firoozabadi, saying that if anyone wanted war with Iran they would be committing suicide.
-Yeah, neocons, like those who want an armed intervention in North Korea, and
+Yeah, neocons, like those who want an armed intervention in the DPRK, and

 Hillary Killary Clinton, get this message which Fadavi said at a naval ceremony in the Iranian city of Bandar Abbas: